The global skills and competency framework for the digital world

 Sustainability: Level 5

 Level 5 - Ensure, advise: Essence of the level: Provides authoritative guidance in their field and works under broad direction.
-Accountable for achieving workgroup objectives and managing work from analysis to execution and evaluation.
+Accountable for delivering significant work outcomes, from analysis through execution to evaluation.

 Provides expert advice and guidance on planning, designing and implementing sustainability solutions.

-Evaluates and selects sustainability methods, tools, and practices to be used in line with agreed policies and standards.
+Evaluates and selects sustainability methods, tools and practices to be used in line with agreed policies and standards.

 Identifies and recommends improvements to the organisation's approach to sustainability.